wbamberg/library-detector-sdk/README.md

-Now we've shipped the first stable release, one of our top priorities is to make it easier for people to port their add-ons to the n[ew Add-on SDK](https://addons.mozilla.org/en-US/developers/builder).
+Now we've shipped the first stable release, one of our top priorities is to make it easier for people to port their add-ons to the [new Add-on SDK](https://addons.mozilla.org/en-US/developers/builder).
 I thought a small experiment would help me understand better what's involved in porting to the SDK, and highlight some of the rough edges which make it harder than it needs to be.
 [Louis-Rémi Babe](http://www.louisremi.com/) suggested porting [Paul Bakaus's Library Detector](https://addons.mozilla.org/de/firefox/addon/library-detector/), since it's really simple, but still a useful tool.

 # What the Library Detector does #

 The Library Detector tells you which JavaScript frameworks the current web page is using.
 It does this by checking whether particular objects that those libraries add to the global window object are defined.
 For example, if `window.jQuery` is defined, then the page has loaded jQuery.

 For each library that it finds, the library detector adds an icon representing that library to the status bar.
-It adds a tooltip to each icon containing the library name and version.
+It adds a tooltip to each icon, which contains the library name and version.

 # How the Library Detector works #

-All the work is done inside a single file ["librarydetector.xul"](http://code.google.com/p/librarydetector/source/browse/trunk/chrome/content/librarydetector.xul).
+All the work is done inside a single file, ["librarydetector.xul"](http://code.google.com/p/librarydetector/source/browse/trunk/chrome/content/librarydetector.xul).
 This contains:

 * a XUL modification to the browser chrome
 * a script